GEO9411 – Field Course in Glacial and Periglacial Geomorphology/Geocryology

-This course is offered on an irregular basis, and is related to special activities at the Department of Geosciences.
+The course is offered on an irregular basis and is related to special activities at the Department of Geosciences.
 The number of study places will vary.
 Admission takes place after individual application.
 When more applications than available seats, a ranking of applicants will be based on:

 Formal prerequisite knowledge